Omnichannel Marketing in Retails: What and How it works

 What is Omnichannel Marketing?

+The integrated solution of branding, message, and online and offline touchpoints as customers go down the sales funnel allows a more powerful customer experience.
 It considers marketing methods from the perspective of the consumer where it allows customers to communicate with brands through various platforms, ranging from social media to customer care hotlines.
 Providing a few important aspects, it ensures that the consumer gets a favourable and consistent experience across all channels.

 • Consistent and recognizable brand tone and vision